jon-jacky/PyModel/README.md

 **PyModel** is an open-source model-based testing framework in Python.

+(July 2021: The fork at <https://github.com/zlorb/PyModel> adds Python 3.x
+support.
+They have submitted a pull request but I have not yet merged it.)

 In model-based testing, you code a *model* that can generate as many test cases as needed.
 The model also checks the test outcomes.
 Model-based testing is helpful where so many test cases are needed